 Personal data are processed with automated means for no longer than is necessary to achieve the purposes for which it have been collected.
 Specific security measures are implemented to prevent data from being lost, used unlawfully and/or inappropriately, and accessed without authorization.

-Place where data are processed
+Place where data are processed, communication to third parties

 The treatments related to the services of the web site mentioned above, take place at the corporate office of the data controller and/or at the headquarters of the hosting and/or management company/companies of the website and are only handled by technical staff in charge of processing, or by persons in charge of occasional maintenance operations.
 No data deriving from the web service are communicated or disseminated.

-The personal data provided by users who request information or dispatch of informative material, are used only to perform the service or provision requested and are communicated to third parties only where this is necessary for that purpose.
+Personal data provided by users who request information or dispatch of informative material, are used only to perform the service or provision requested and are communicated to third parties only where this is necessary for that purpose.

 Subjects’ Rights on Personal Data